 3. Collecting data from the websites you visit

-If an attacker can gain access to your internet connection, they can collect metadata which tells them a lot about you.
+If an attacker can gain access to your internet connection, they can collect metadata that tells them a lot about you.
 From this data, they can infer your interests, income, hobbies, the number and types of devices you own, the websites you visit and more.
 Collectively, this data can be used to produce an impressive personal profile about you (are you a gambler?
 Do you drink too much?).
 At worst, an attacker can intercept unencrypted account information and take over your identity.

-A VPN is ideal for reducing this threat so let's move on to the others.
+A VPN is ideal for reducing this threat, so let's move on to the others.

 When your antivirus software scans the URLs you go to, they are also collecting that data and selling it to advertising companies.

 Your cellphone isn't safe either.
 A 2013 study showed that over 80% of the top iOS and Android apps were leaking personal data.
 And haven't you ever wondered why Google invested so much money in Android, just to practically give it away?
 It's because your data is so valuable, that they have spent billions building and maintaining a "walled garden" just so they can collect it.